-Preferred Shares

-A Baa rating is the fourth highest of nine categories used by Moody's.
-Preferred shares carrying this rating are considered to be subject to moderate credit risk and to be medium grade obligations that may have certain speculative attributes.
+Preferred Shares - NVCC Rating: Baa2 A Baa rating is the fourth highest of nine categories used by Moody's.
+Instruments carrying this rating are considered to be subject to moderate credit risk and to be medium grade obligations that may have certain speculative attributes.